vinceliuice/Colloid-icon-theme/README.md

 ## Uniformity
 This is a fork of the Colloid-icon-theme.
 I am chaning app icons and adding new ones as I go on using linux.
-This is mostly a personal projecr but you may add pull requests and I shall review them as and when I can.
+This is mostly a personal project but you may add pull requests and I shall review them as and when I can.

 ![1](preview.png?raw=true)